 There has been heavy criticism, particularly in the UK, of judges stopping deportations of convicted criminals, citing the Council of Europe's Convention on Human Rights.
-Several EU countries have taken note and are now raising the issue at a rare meeting of Council of Europe justice ministers in Strasbourg.
+Several EU countries have taken issue with this and raised the issue at a rare meeting of Council of Europe justice ministers in Strasbourg.

 The convention protects the perpetrators rather than the victims and their right to redress, and I find that offensive, said Migration Minister Johan Forssell (M) at a Swedish press conference in Brussels on Monday.